adrianaholley/adrianaholley.github.io/README.md

 # Texas Tech University COVID-19 Dashboard - [ttucovid19.com](https://www.ttucovid19.com/)
 An interactive, mobile-compatible site that shows COVID spread over time.
-See projections with an exponential regression curve or two, and get your Texas Tech COVID fast facts.
-Made with React.
+See projections, seven-day averages, data logged over time, and get your Texas Tech COVID fast facts.
+Made with React and Recharts.

 ### Motivation
 The University's dashboard was underwhelming.
 Just one table with current numbers of total, active, and recovered COVID-19 cases.
 There was no way to see past data and analyze growth.
 It was not interactive, and there were no projections.